How to Build a Chatbot that works with your Brand

 10 steps that will help you control conversational interfaces.

 Are you one of those who think Tinder is more than a dating app?
 Then go ahead and read this article!
 Tinder swipe to choose or discard people was a turning point for user interfaces.
 A game-changer in mobile devices screens.
 An interaction that broke the rules between users and mobiles.
-Definitely, a micro revolution.
+It's a micro-revolution.

 Tinder is only an example of the next big changes in user interfaces.
-Move-detection and VR/AR will drive the real revolution in the UI paradigm.
+Move detection and VR/AR will drive the real revolution in the UI paradigm.
 But certainly, chatbots are an indicator of this "revolUItion".
 Chatbots may be the most famous and consolidated UI changes.
-They created a new relationship between brands and consumers, a new way to deliver customized experiences and a huge optimization with Artificial Intelligence (AI).
+They created a new relationship between brands and consumers, a new way to deliver customized experiences, and huge optimizations with artificial intelligence (AI).

-One of chatbot's main advantages is its ridiculous easy building process.
+One of chatbots' main advantages is its ridiculously easy building process.
 Maybe you can build a chatbot in a 72-hour hackathon.
-But you can fail to be successful too.
-After building different size chatbots, at Opentrends we got enough know-how about their conceptualization, definition, prototyping and development.
+But you can fail to be successful, too.
+After building different-sized chatbots at Opentrends, we know enough about their conceptualization, definition, prototyping, and development.
 Are you interested?
 Follow the steps to build one!

 1. Set up a transdisciplinary team

-A copywriter with a text edition tool is not enough to build a conversation.
-The writer's role is as important as a UX expert, UI support profile and of course, a developer who knows chatbot platforms: from native tools to Facebook Messenger, Slack or Whatsapp for Business.
+A copywriter with a text-editing tool is insufficient to build a conversation.
+The writer's role is as important as that of a UX expert, UI support profile, and developer who knows chatbot platforms, from native tools to Facebook Messenger, Slack, or WhatsApp for Business.

 2. Know the brand & its audience